fcabrera23/onvif-camera-mock/README.md

-# onvif-camera-mocking
-This project started as a fork from [kate-goldenring/onvif-camera-mocking](https://github.com/kate-goldenring/onvif-camera-mocking)
+## Overview

-This project consists of tools and instructions for mocking an ONVIF-compliant IP camera and passing an RTSP stream to simulate a live video stream.
+This project provides a set of tools and instructions for mocking an ONVIF-compliant IP camera and passing an RTSP stream to simulate a live video stream.
+It can be run as a Docker container or built locally.
+Users can also mount a volume or folder with the container to simulate the RTSP camera with the mounted video file.

+> [!NOTE]
+> This project started as a fork from [kate-goldenring/onvif-camera-mocking](https://github.com/kate-goldenring/onvif-camera-mocking)

 If you want to use the container without building it, you can download it using the following command:
 ```bash
 docker pull winiotsaleskit.azurecr.io/onvif-camera-mocking:latest
 ```

-## Steps
+## Prerequsites

+> [!NOTE]
-> Note: these steps only work on Linux and have only been tested on Ubuntu 22.04LTS
+> These steps only work on Linux and have only been tested on Ubuntu 22.04LTS

-### 1. Set up your developer machine

 1. Install building dependencies
     ```sh